KTH/devops-course/contributions/tutorial/rosquis-shapour/README.md

 **The tutorial is original, no such tutorial exists on the web:** We think that our tutorial is original since we could not find any tutorial about Sentry that is doable in Katacoda.
 There do exist different tutorials about Sentry on the web, but they are not related to DevOps in the same way as ours.

 **The tutorial contains fun facts or easter eggs:** The tutorial contains fun facts, for instance about the history of Sentry and how it was founded.
-There are also many cool facts mentioned in the tutorial that can be useful for many developers (like the integration with slack and the features mentioned in the ‚Äúwhat‚Äôs next‚Äù-part).
+There are also many cool facts mentioned in the tutorial that can be useful for many developers (like the integration with slack and the features mentioned in the ìwhatís nextî-part).

 **The tutorial is doable in the browser without a local environment (remarkable):** Yes!
 Everyone can try the tutorial in Katacoda with just the link.